-The Aboriginal Child Advocate Program is a unique, one of a kind, joint initiative between the Niagara Chapter-Native Woman Inc., Family and Children’s Services Niagara , Niagara Native Restorative Circle funded by the Ontario Ministry of Child and Youth Services.
+The Aboriginal Child Advocate Program is a unique, one of a kind, joint initiative between the Niagara Chapter-Native Woman Inc., and Family and Children’s Services Niagara, funded by the then Ontario Ministry of Child and Youth Services, now called the MCCS, or Ministry of Children, Community, and Social Services.

 The initiative began in late 2008-09 year and has been successfully continued until present.
 The political will of the Province of Ontario has grown to ensure that Aboriginal children and families are aware of their rights, offered their opportunity to ensure they have they rights and has generally grown to understand the unique relationship that Aboriginal people have the Canadian Government.

 The establishment of the program came about due to the high numbers of Aboriginal children who are in contact with FACS Niagara and indeed, in contact with Children’s Aid Societies right across this nation.
 The forward thinking and progressive attitude prevalent at FACS Niagara coupled with our NCNW history of working together for the common good, enabled us to create this unique partnership and opportunity to assist Aboriginal families and children through the hiring of an actual worker.
 The worker is funded by the Ministry through a service contract with the chapter.
-The worker is an employee of the chapter and has the opportunity to spend about half time at the FACS Niagara offices where they have their own working office space, working with either FACS workers or Aboriginal youth, families and agency and community workers.
-The rest of the time the worker is at the Chapter offices and working in the community.
+The worker is an employee of the chapter and has the opportunity to spend about half time at the FACS Niagara offices where they have their own working office space, working with either FACS workers or Aboriginal children, youth, families, as well as agency and community workers.
+Half of the time the worker is at the Chapter offices and working in the community.

 The overall Program Goal: